writethedocs/www/docs/guide/tools/git_basics.rst

 Update a Repository
 -------------------

-After files are upated in the cloned repository we need to :command:`push` the updates to the GitHub respository.
+After files are updated in the cloned repository we need to :command:`push` the updates to the GitHub repository.

 #.
 To see how this works, use the :command:`git remote` command to display the repository's **fetch** and **push** URLs.